daskol/typst-templates/neurips/main.typ

 Third-level headings should be in 10-point type.

-*Paragraphs* #h(1em, weak: true) There is also a `\paragraph` command available, which sets the heading in bold, flush left, and inline with the text, with the heading followed by #1em of space.
+#paragraph[Paragraphs] There is also a `\paragraph` command available, which
+sets the heading in bold, flush left, and inline with the text, with the heading followed by #1em of space.

 = Citations, figures, tables, references <others>